lopsae/rac/Found Issues.md

 Documentation TODOs:

-+ use list for parameters!
++ use list for parameters